pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "When I was in college the Cold War had just ended.
 I entered college the same year the Soviet Union collapsed.
 And for a variety of reasons I developed this interest in mid-20th century literature by anti-totalitarian writers, people like Hannah Arendt and Miłosz and a bunch of other figures both from behind the Iron Curtain--Václav Havel--and in the Free World who really thought deeply about the totalitarian phenomenon.
 And what has struck me profoundly in the last 5 or 6 years is how the psychological categories--the desire to obey, the willingness to be misled so long as you're made to feel as if you belong--, that those methods by which totalitarianism or post-totalitarianism societies were able to rule and to stay in power, that the Trump playbook recalls those methods to an eerie degree, and it's really worth re-reading those books."
 --Bret Stephens, 2023

+"The genius of this nation is not to be compared with the Prussians, Austrians, or French.
+You say to your soldier 'do this', and he does it.
+But here I am obliged to say 'this is the reason why you ought to do that', and then he does it."
+--Friedrich Wilhelm August Heinrich Ferdinand Freiherr von Steuben, in the American Revolutionary War

 "The bitterest tears shed over graves are for words left unsaid and for deeds left undone."
 --Harriet Beecher Stowe, Little Foxes, 1865